gajendrajain20/laravel-pioneer-cms/readme.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development environment running

 Run the command in terminal
 ```